ellisgl/GeekLab-Conf/docs/YAML.md

 <?php
 require_once('/path/to/your/vendor/autoload.php');

-// Main INI file.
+// Main YAML file.
 $systemFile = '/path/to/your/main-system-monkey.yaml';

-// Where configuration INIs are.
+// Where configuration YAMLs are.
 $confDir = '/path/to/your/yamls/';

 // Start 'er up!